Gorman-Rupp (GRC)

 5. Revenue Growth

-Reviewing a company’s long-term sales performance reveals insights into its quality.
-Any business can have short-term success, but a top-tier one grows for years.
-Thankfully, Gorman-Rupp’s 13.5% annualized revenue growth over the last five years was exceptional.
+A company’s long-term sales performance can indicate its overall quality.
+Any business can put up a good quarter or two, but the best consistently grow over the long haul.
+Luckily, Gorman-Rupp’s sales grew at an exceptional 14.4% compounded annual growth rate over the last five years.
 Its growth beat the average industrials company and shows its offerings resonate with customers, a helpful starting point for our analysis.

-Looking ahead, sell-side analysts expect revenue to grow 4.7% over the next 12 months.
-Although this projection indicates its newer products and services will spur better top-line performance, it is still below average for the sector.
+Looking ahead, sell-side analysts expect revenue to grow 4.6% over the next 12 months.
+Although this projection implies its newer products and services will spur better top-line performance, it is still below average for the sector.
 At least the company is tracking well in other measures of financial health.

 6. Gross Margin & Pricing Power

-Gorman-Rupp produced a 29.2% gross profit margin in Q3, down 2.1 percentage points year on year.
-On a wider time horizon, the company’s full-year margin has remained steady over the past four quarters, suggesting its input costs (such as raw materials and manufacturing expenses) have been stable and it isn’t under pressure to lower prices.
+Gorman-Rupp’s gross profit margin came in at 31.4% this quarter, up 1.2 percentage points year on year.
+Zooming out, the company’s full-year margin has remained steady over the past 12 months, suggesting its input costs (such as raw materials and manufacturing expenses) have been stable and it isn’t under pressure to lower prices.

 7. Operating Margin